ovidiuparvu/scripts/README.md

-scripts
+Scripts
 =======

-A repository of scripts for various operating systems and purposes.
+A repository of scripts.